rust-lang/book/src/ch11-03-test-organization.md

 ### Integration Tests

-In Rust, integration tests are entirely external to your library.
+In Rust, integration tests are external to your library.
 They use your library in the same way any other code would, which means they can only call functions that are part of your library’s public API.
 Their purpose is to test whether many parts of your library work together correctly.
 Units of code that